 - Tips for guides, porters and local staff

-- Solo surcharge – please contact office for details
+- Solo Traveller surcharge – please contact the Destination Expert for solo traveller pricing

 Sharon Middleton, Mountain Creek (QLD) – April 2019